How to Tune a Violin: A Step-By-Step Guide

 If you’re new to learning violin, you might be intimidated by the thought of tuning your instrument for the first time.
 Don’t worry if tuning seems complicated at first.
 Trala teachers have taught thousands of beginner violinists to tune their instruments.
 With a good electronic tuner and a little bit of practice, you can be confident in your ability to tune your violin.

 Our Trala experts have provided this detailed guide that covers the basics of violin tuning.
 We’ll go over how often you should tune your violin, steps to follow when tuning, and some tips to make the process a bit easier to help you get started.

 If you’re already a Trala student, you have access to an in-app violin tuner that lets you quickly tune your violin at the start of every practice session.

-To use it, open the Trala app and look for the violin tuner icon at the bottom of your Trala homepage.
-Trala will listen to you bow or pluck open strings and tell you how to adjust the fine tuners of your violin (or tuning pegs, if you’re really out of tune) to achieve the right note.
+To use it, open the Trala app and look for the violin tuner icon at the bottom of the homepage.
+Trala will listen as you bow or pluck open strings and tell you how to adjust the fine tuners of your violin (or tuning pegs if you’re really out of tune) to achieve the right note.

 Violin tuning cheat sheet